Our history: Seizing opportunities for bold Christian leadership

 Thanks to the generosity of faithful donors and the prudent fiscal management of its leaders, MTSO has established a solid record of financial stability.
 Supported in part by an endowment of more than $30 million, the school maintains an operating budget of over $6 million and has no debt.
 As an institution affiliated with the United Methodist Church, MTSO also receives financial support from the church's Ministerial Education Fund.
 Students benefit from a generous financial-aid program; one in five current MTSO students has earned a full-tuition scholarship.

-Today, Methodist Theological School in Ohio serves 220 graduate students in five degree programs.
-The diverse student body represents 20 faith traditions, 20 states and two nations.
+Today, Methodist Theological School offers five degree programs.
+The diverse student body represents 20 faith traditions.
 Their engagement in the life of the school, in and out of the classroom, shapes the identity of the campus even as they prepare for lives of consequence beyond its borders.